-- 1. Stop the connector. - 2.
-Open the connector's configuration file in a text editor. - 3.
+- 1. Stop the connector. - Open the connector's configuration file in a text editor. - 3.
 In the [Ingestion] section, set the following parameters:

-EnableIngestion To enable ingestion, set this parameter to true.
 IngesterType To send data to another repository, set this parameter to Connector.

 IngestHost The host name or IP address of the machine hosting the destination connector.

 IngestPort The ACI port of the destination connector.

 IngestActions Set this parameter so that the source connector runs a Lua script to convert documents into form that can be used with the destination connector's insert action.
-For information about the required format, refer to the Administration Guide for the destination connector.
+For information about the required format, refer to the

-[Ingestion] EnableIngestion=True IngesterType=Connector IngestHost=AnotherConnector IngestPort=7010 IngestActions=Lua:transformation.lua
+Administration Guide for the destination connector.

+EnableIngestion=True

+IngesterType=Connector

+IngestHost=AnotherConnector

+IngestPort=7010

+IngestActions=Lua:transformation.lua